Meet our Faculty

 Theatre Program Director and Associate Professor of Playwriting, Dramatic Literature and Theatre History

-Courses Taught: Introduction to Theatre, Introduction to Technical Theatre, Design for Theatre, Lighting Design, Scenic Design, Scene Painting, Production Lab, First Year Seminar, Physics of Theatre.
+Courses taught: Introduction to Theatre, Introduction to Technical Theatre, Design for Theatre, Lighting Design, Scenic Design, Scene Painting, Production Lab, First Year Seminar: Round Corners/Visual and Literary Enigmata, and Physics of Theatre.

 Courses Taught: Introduction to Theatre, Introduction to Acting, Intermediate Acting, Advanced Acting, Directing I, Directing II, Stage Combat, Voice and Speech, Musical Theatre Performance.